 I was also interested in HGT as a window into what’s important in this microbial community.
 See, as tractable as the cheese microbial communities are, we’re still missing a lot of traditional tools to study them.
 We might be able to convincingly show that there’s an interaction between two species, but showing what the interaction is is a bit trickier.
 So I took a genomic approach - using computational analysis to sift through all the genes of our bacteria to see if I could identify patterns that tell me something about what the bacteria think are important.

 One way to do this would be to look for genes that are enriched in cheese genomes compared to non-cheese genomes of related species, but doing this with anything approaching statistical rigor would require a lot more genomes than we had access to.
 Evolution can take a long time, and small differences that have an impact may be tough to pull out from the noise.
 Instead, I looked at the HGT.
 The rationale here is that, while the core genomes of these microbes are going to look mostly like their close non-cheese relatives, there may be genes with super important functions that are being swapped around at a high frequency.
 It’s much easier to find a gene that’s brand new than it is to find something that’s just a bit different.
-These are all the groups we saw, plotted against the average number of horizontally transferred genes per species that has the group.
-These are all the groups we saw, plotted against the average number of horizontally transferred genes per species that has the group.

 So I wrote a software package to scan through the genomes of our microbes and pull out genes that are likely to be horizontally transferred.
 What this means in practice is that I compared each genome to a bunch of others, and if the software sees a gene that’s super close between two species - much closer than you would expect based on their common ancestry - it gets flagged.
 To understand the rationale, consider humans and parakeets.
 We share a common ancestor with birds about 320 million years ago, but still share a huge number of genes that have been passed down from that ancestor.
 Of course, those genes have been accumulating mutations along the way, so though we can see that parakeet hemoglobin is related to human hemoglobin, they’re pretty dissimilar at the level of A, C, G and T. If we found a gene that was 99% identical in humans and in a bird, we’d probably have to conclude that it was the result of horizontal gene transfer (though beyond intentional genetic manipulation, I don’t think there’s any known way for something like this to happen).
 That’s what I looked for in our cheese microbes - genes that are 99% similar in species whose genes should be much more distantly related.